 Figure 7.
-Measured versus simulated wind direction scatterplot with point density (a) for the 18 h simulation and (b) post-spin up noon winds.
+Measured versus simulated wind direction scatterplot with point density for the (a) 18 h simulation and (b) postspin-up noon winds.
 The x-axis shows measured direction, and y-axis simulated velocity (kts).
-The color map shows data point density, and each subfigure includes the regression line equation, R squared, and p-value.
+The color map shows data point density, and each subfigure includes the regression line equation, r2, and p value.
 The diagonal black line indicates the 1:1 ratio between the simulation and measurement, and the red line is the regression line.

 The generation process of 2D linear regression for wind direction can be a challenging task.
-This is because wind degrees exhibit a circular characteristic; for example, 2° and 358° would appear at different edges along the axis, whereas, in reality, they represent the equivalent wind direction.
+This is because wind degrees exhibit a circular characteristic; for example, 2° and 358° would appear at different edges along the axis, although in reality, they represent the equivalent wind direction.
 However, in our examined data, this did not pose a problem due to the fact that there were no observations or simulated wind from the north.

 The WRF simulated wind velocity, which is illustrated in Figure 7, is an overestimate compared with the measurements.
-A possible systematic deviation is observed especially in the full day analysis where the slope is closer to the 1:1 line.
-Furthermore, we see that as wind velocity increases, the discrepancy between the measurements to the simulation decreases, particularly in the afternoon only graph.
-Examination of the daily velocity (illustrated in Figure 7a) shows that the maximum wind measured at the station reaches only 16 kts, whereas the simulated velocity contains numerous predictions for 15–20 kts and even a few days of predicted 20 kts, although those may be interpreted as artifacts.
-Both observations and simulations show two prevalent wind velocity modes, which are illustrated by the two hotspots in the graphs.
-The prevalent low wind mode is at wind velocities of about 1.5–4.5 kts in the observations and about 4–9 kts in the simulations (left yellow patch).
-The higher velocity mode is at about 9–12 kts for the measurements and about 12–15 kts for the forecast (right light blue patch).
+A possible systematic deviation is observed, especially in the full-day analysis where the slope is closer to the 1:1 line.
+Furthermore, we see that, as wind velocity increases, the discrepancy between the measurements and the simulation decreases, particularly in the afternoon-only graph.
+Examination of the daily velocity (illustrated in Figure 7a) shows that the maximum wind measured at the station reaches only 16 kts, whereas the simulated velocity contains numerous predictions for 15–20 kts as well as a few days of predicted 20 kts, although those may be interpreted as artifacts.
+Both observations and simulations show two prevalent wind velocity modes, which are illustrated by the two hotspots in Figures 7a and 7b.
+The prevalent low wind mode is at wind velocities of about 1.5–4.5 kts in the observations and about 4–9 kts in the simulations (left yellow patches).
+The higher velocity mode is at about 9–12 kts for the measurements and about 12–15 kts for the forecast (right light blue patches).
 We assume that the wind modes in both the forecast model and the observations are due to the lower morning lake breeze and the afternoon stronger wind.
-The prevalence of the moderate and above winds increases in the afternoon only regression as expected, and it can be noticed that most of the values of 13+ kts for IMS, 17+ kts for WRF in the daily forecast are simulated or measured at the afternoon.
+The prevalence of the moderate and above winds increases in the afternoon-only regression as expected, and it can be noticed that most of the values of 13+ kts for IMS and 17+ kts for WRF in the daily forecast are simulated or measured for the afternoon.
 Systematic deviations, such as those we previously described, can potentially be recognized by ML methods to improve the prediction of the simulation model.

 There are multiple possible explanations for the lower prediction accuracy of the WRF.
 One possibility is that the data derived from the initial conditions of the GFS-27 model (27 km resolution) may not be entirely suitable for our research site.
-Another potential factor could be that the terrain characteristics supplied to the model within the WRF model might not have been of a resolution high enough for accurate predictions.
-Furthermore, more accurate parameterization scheme for subgrid processes by using different parameterization scheme for processes such as convection could achieve better forecasting.
+Another potential factor could be that the terrain characteristics supplied to the model within the WRF model might not have been of a high enough resolution for accurate predictions.
+Furthermore, a more accurate parameterization scheme for subgrid processes using a different parameterization scheme for processes such as convection could achieve better forecasting.
 In this case, we intentionally utilized the model with its basic configuration to explore the possibility of circumventing intricate configuration changes.
 The goal was to emphasize the use of the ML model, shifting the focus away from WRF reconfiguration.